Banteas/100_Days_of_Code--The_Complete_Python_Pro_Bootcamp/password-manager-start/README.md

 # 🔐 Password Manager (Tkinter)

 A simple and user-friendly **Password Manager** built with Python and Tkinter.
-This app allows you to generate secure random passwords, copy them automatically to your clipboard, and save your credentials locally for easy access.
+This app allows you to generate secure random passwords, copy them automatically to your clipboard, and save or search your credentials locally using a JSON file.

 ---